 - Internship offers finalized starting May 1st.

 - Preference will first be given to college students and law students.
-Internship opportunities for high school students are negotiated on a case-by-case basis.
+At this time, we are not considering internship opportunities for high school students.

 - Ideal internship candidates are bilingual in English and Spanish, have strong writing and research skills, and work well with minimal supervision.

-- Interns can choose to focus on legal services, or fund development and communications.
+- Interns can choose to focus on legal services, development, communications, and nonprofit management.

 - Interns MUST provide their own transportation.